There are many places to visit in Geneva, a city of half a million people and the second biggest city in Switzerland.

 Your chauffeur will be an experienced professional and he or she will have the best information about traffic conditions.

-If you take under the consideration that in Geneva prices are high it gets clear that you are going to benefit by hiring a limo.
+If you take under consideration that the prices are high it gets clear that you are going to benefit by hiring a limo.

-Whether you are coming alone, with your family or friends, or with the business group there is no better way to travel.
+Whether you are coming alone, with your family or friends, or with a business group there is no better way to travel.

-Geneva has so many attractions that one text couldn’t ever be enough.
+There are many tourist attractions in Geneva and one text couldn’t ever be enough.
 There’s something that deserves attention every step of the way.